 UTSouthwestern is a medical center in Dallas, Texas.
 Their residency programs offer state-of-the-art simulation training in multiple specialties, as well as standard benefits.

 *Full list of benefits available on the UTSouthwestern website.

 A quick google search will show that most medical residents are dissatisfied with their pay, though it has increased since 2020.
-Some residents start at $48,000 a year, which borders the poverty line in Canada.
+Three-fourths of the residents interviewed by Medscape believed they should make at least 26% more than they did.

 Considering the number of hours residents work, it's understandable why many aren't happy with this starting rate.
 On the other hand, medical institutions aren't keen on raising resident salaries due to a lack of funding and that residents are still learning and require supervision.